Consequences of Missing Elements on a Tax Invoice

 Aside from the penalty for incorrect invoices, the following are the penalties that can result from an improper invoice:

-• During transportation, goods may be held in custody: The shipment of products not accompanied by a correct e-way bill and an electronic invoice is not considered valid.
+• During transportation, authorities may hold goods in custody if the shipment lacks a valid e-way bill and electronic invoice.
 Under Section 129 of the CGST Act 2017, it may result in the detention of the goods and their conveyance.

-• GST-registered customers may be rejected invoice payments/ITC claims: Per the Goods and Services Tax (GST) law, a tax invoice is considered an essential piece of evidence when claiming the Input Tax Credit (ITC).
-According to Section 16 of the CGST Act 2017, a registered buyer is not permitted to claim an input tax credit (ITC) unless he has a valid tax invoice or a debit note and the ITC in question appears as an eligible one in GSTR-2B.
+GST-registered customers may face rejection of invoice payments/ITC claims: According to the Goods and Services Tax (GST) law, a tax invoice acts as essential evidence when claiming the Input Tax Credit (ITC).
+Section 16 of the CGST Act 2017 states that a registered buyer cannot claim ITC unless they possess a valid tax invoice or debit note, and the ITC appears as eligible in GSTR-2B.

-• Buyer can refuse to take delivery: The buyer has the option of refusing to take delivery of the goods or refusing to make payment if they have an invalid invoice that does not contain correct information or an IRN or a QR code that has been signed.
+• The buyer has the option of refusing to take delivery of the goods or refusing to make payment if they have an invalid invoice that does not contain correct information or an IRN or a QR code that has been signed.
 The buyer’s eligibility to claim ITC is affected or delayed due to this.
 It has a negative impact on the consumer and commercial relations of the taxpayers.

 • From a technical standpoint, the particulars of an invoice that does not contain an IRN or correct information cannot be automatically loaded into the GSTR-1 of the supplier, and as a result, they might never appear in the GSTR-2A and GSTR-2B of the buyer.
 When the supplier does not submit the tax to the government, the buyer is not permitted to claim such an amount as an individual tax credit (ITC).